Magic Bus (song): Live performances and other uses

 "Magic Bus" was first performed during the Who's 1968 tour and was part of the regular set from 1971 to 1976 (it was performed frequently in early-mid 1969 and less often in 1970).
 It has been played less frequently since Keith Moon's death in 1978, but it was frequently used as the closing song on the 2015-2016 The Who Hits 50! tour.
 When played live, the song typically featured a lengthy instrumental jam, with some performances lasting over 15 minutes.

 A notable performance can be heard on the album Live at Leeds.
 This version stretches out to nearly eight minutes, with Roger Daltrey joining the jam playing harmonica.
 This recording was used during the musical montage sequence in the final act of Martin Scorsese's film Goodfellas as well as the opening sequence of Cameron Crowe's Jerry Maguire.
 Another notable performance of the song took place at The Vegas Job concert in 1999.
 The rhythm and beat of the song was significantly altered to a slower groove, and Townshend and Daltrey ad libbed a few verses.
 The harmonica jam returned again, and the song stretched out to nearly ten minutes.
 Another notable performance (recorded on 27 November 2000) appears on Live at the Royal Albert Hall, which morphs into a cover of "Country Line Special."

-On the Thirty Years of Maximum R&B Live DVD, John Entwistle cited "Magic Bus" as his least favorite song to play, due to his bass part consisting almost entirely of the same note played repeatedly.
-Conversely, on the same release, Pete Townshend cited "Magic Bus" as his favorite song to play, "because of the rhythm."
+On the Thirty Years of Maximum R&B Live DVD, John Entwistle cited "Magic Bus" as his least favourite song to play, due to his bass part consisting almost entirely of the same note played repeatedly.
+Conversely, on the same release, Pete Townshend cited "Magic Bus" as his favourite song to play, "because of the rhythm."

 The band claimed on several occasions during their 2009 tour of Australia and Japan that they were unable to play the song, with Townshend stating, "We can't play Magic Bus right now....
 But if you shout loud enough...
 We definitely won't play it."

 In 1985, Alvin and the Chipmunks covered the song for their TV series episode "The Prize Isn't Right".

 Jazz musician Billy Iuso covered "Magic Bus" on his 2011 album Trippin'.